privacygmail cleanupemail security

 • MailMop for Gmail-only users

-2. If server-side is absolutely necessary, thoroughly verify:
+2. If server-side is truly necessary, check thoroughly:

 • GDPR/CCPA/CPRA compliance